KUL-recon-lab/course_nucmed_tech/latex/main.md

 % =========================

-In section [??](#sec:collimation), the collimator point spread function (PSF) was computed.
+In section [](#sec:collimation), the collimator point spread function (PSF) was computed.
 The collimator PSF tells us which image is obtained for a point source at distance {math}`H` from the collimator.
 What happens if two point sources are positioned in front of the camera, both at the same distance {math}`H`?
 Since the sources and the photons don’t interact with each other, all what was said above still applies, for each of the sources.
 The resulting image will consist of two PSFs, each centered at the detector point closest to the point source.
 Where the PSFs overlap, they must be added, since the detector area in the overlap region gets photons from both sources.
 The same is true for three, four, or one million point sources, all located at the same distance {math}`H` from the collimator.
 To predict the image for a set of one million point sources, simply calculate the corresponding PSFs centered at the corresponding positions on the detector, and sum everything.

 The usual mathematical description of this can be considered as a two step approach: